Substra/substra/README.md

 <br>
 <br>

 Substra is an open source federated learning (FL) software.
 It enables the training and validation of machine learning models on distributed datasets.
 It provides a flexible Python interface and a web application to run federated learning training at scale.
-This specifc reposity is the low-level Python library used to interact with a Substra network.
+This specific reposity is the low-level Python library used to interact with a Substra network.

 Substra's main usage is in production environments.
 It has already been deployed and used by hospitals and biotech companies (see the [MELLODDY](https://www.melloddy.eu/) project for instance).
 Substra can also be used on a single machine to perform FL simulations and debug code.